What Property Management Business Plan is Best?

-Andy Moore owns Gulf Coast Property Management in Sarasota, Florida, and he is also an expert in the Entrepreneurial Operating System (EOS), a management system that has worked very well for him and for the companies he has coached through the process of adopting the platform.
-As a property management business owner, he realized where the operational challenges were coming from in his own company and in the industry, so he became involved in EOS.
-As his consulting business grew, he became an expert and now works part time with property management companies to reorganize and focus.
+Andy Moore owns Gulf Coast Property Management in Sarasota, Florida.
+As a property management business owner, he realized where the operational challenges were coming from in his own company and in the industry, so he became involved in business consulting.
+Now he works part time with property management companies to reorganize and focus.

 Often, Andy has seen professionals in the property management world start off as technicians.
 Maybe they were property managers or real estate agents or maybe they worked in maintenance, and then they came into the management or ownership of a company without any real idea for how to run the business.
-The EOS system becomes a fast-track to a business qualification.
-It gives someone an idea for how to run a business and to guide them through all the management systems that need to be navigated, including hiring and firing and managing.
+In these scenarios, business plans and systems can give people a better idea of how to properly run a business and guide them through key concepts like hiring, firing, and managing.
 It helps entrepreneurs set expectations and deliver a quality service.

 Six Sigma and Other Management Frameworks

-While Andy focuses his coaching on EOS, Deb takes a unique approach with a little bit of EOS and a little bit of Six Sigma.
+Deb’s approach in consulting is taking elements from various management frameworks like Six Sigma to help her clients.
 Her focus is on the lean management side and the idea of eliminating the defects within a business.

 Her process is to go through the core principles and evaluate the business in such a way that the company can focus on the customer.
 By understanding how everything really works, looking at processes and how they flow, concentrating on the value of the business, and removing any blocks or defects, the company is brought to a better result.